mie-lab/3d-landuse-planning/README.md

    ├── regulations_height_change  # Planning-regulation-related n-quods for a height control change scenario
    ```

-2. **Perform Regulatory Analysis**:
+2. **Perform Regulatory Analysis** [Expected runtime: 10min]:
-   Run the following to generate figures and tables for the 3D landuse planning paper.
    ```
    python main.py perform-regulatory-analysis
    ```
+This will generate figures and tables for the 3D landuse planning paper.
 Analysis output names in the `output/analysis` directory correspond to tables and figures in the related paper.

 ## Tips and Troubleshooting: